 The trumpet part sometimes blends with the bell sounds, ringing for the fallen, at other times it rises in mourning, to wild keening, before closing with a sense of resignation.
 The original bell recordings were kindly provided by engineer Marco Olivotto.
 In performance, the sound of the trumpet,or other instrument, should blend with that of the electronics.
 Ivano Ascari gave the premiere at the Mondi Sonori Festival in Trento, Italy, hosted by the Conservatorio Bonporti Trento.

 For the Fallen, in the version for amplified cello and electronic playback, was commissioned by cellist Madeleine Shapiro.
-Another version, for soprano saxophone and electronics, was commissioned by Susan Fancher, and been recorded by Drew Whiting.
-The fourth version, for amplified flute and electronics, was composed for Lindsey Goodman, who premiered and Returning to Heights Unseen.
+Another, for soprano saxophone and electronics, was commissioned by Susan Fancher, and been recorded by Drew Whiting on his outstanding CD In Lights Starkly Different.
+The fourth version, for amplified flute and electronics, was composed for Lindsey Goodman, who premiered and recorded it on her stellar CD Returning to Heights Unseen.
 For more information, visit www.judithshatin.com. –JS

 [Recording by saxophonist Drew Whiting] One of my favorite pieces is For the Fallen by Judith Shatin, originally written for trumpet and electronics.
 The electronics are created from recordings of the Capana del Cauditi (“the bell for the fallen”) in Rovereto, Italy.
 The bells were fashioned from cannons melted after World War I to memorialize those who were killed, and that somber and very moving inspiration served as Shatin’s musical foundation.
 The piece is largely one of resigned acceptance, but with painfuloutbursts providing contrast.
 I came back to this music a few times and always found it very moving. –Henry Fogel, Fanfare 43:6 (July/August 2020)